MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/azip-integration.md

 Or for files that were tagged with any file tag:

 ![file tags all filters](./media/azip-file-tags-all-filter.png)

+## How it works
+Cloud App Security scans new files in near real-time and then, for each file, it scans the labels, and the classification label is added to the list of classification labels that were seen in the tenant.

 ## Enable automatic scan
 To enable automatic scans for file tags for new files in Office 365: